cerner/ccl-testing/ccl-maven-plugin/doc/BUILDISSUES.md

 the commands sent to the back end and the regular expressions used to decide when the back end is ready for another command.
 The plugin waits for the output from the back end to match one of the regular expressions.

-The sending of commands and waiting for expected output is handled by [expect4j] which ouputs `sending command` followed by the command enclosed in parentheses as each command is sent.
+The sending of commands and waiting for expected output is handled by [expect4j] which outputs `sending command` followed by the command enclosed in parentheses as each command is sent.
 That is followed by more [expect4j] output showing the receipt and processing of the back-end output.
 The logging for this is rather chatty.
 The maven logging configuration can be modified to suppress some of the [expect4j] output.